MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/winppi/nf-winppi-gdigetspoolfilehandle.md

  - GdiGetSpoolFileHandle
 ---

-# GdiGetSpoolFileHandle function

 ## -description

-The <b>GdiGetSpoolFileHandle</b> function returns a handle to a print job's EMF file.
+The **GdiGetSpoolFileHandle** function returns a handle to a print job's EMF file.

 ## -parameters